 Together with the members of my research team, I study media events and media debates in the areas of climate change, migration/refugees, religion/secularism, terrorism as well as other pressing and contentious issues.
 In my projects I often employ standardized, automated or interpretive media content analysis of both textual and visual resources, but we also occasionally use interviews, surveys, and experiments.
 I particularly focus on integrating computational methods in my research and on developing multimodal (text plus image) methods of media content analysis.

 I have conducted research and taught classes as a visiting scholar at New York University, the Universidade Federal de Minas Gerais in Belo Horizonte, Brazil, and the University of Zürich, Switzerland.
 My work was published in leading journals such as the Journal of Communication, Political Communication, the International Journal of Press/Politics and others, and by renowned publishers both in Germany and internationally.
+I have recently submitted my book manuscript "Habermas and the media" to Polity Press.
 I also served as Associate Editor of the International Encyclopedia of Political Communication (Wiley Blackwell, 2015) and was elected vice chair of the German Research Foundation's review board for the social sciences (2012-2016).
 In 2018 I serve as the convenor of the German Communication Association's annual conference held in Mannheim and entitled "Selbstbestimmung in der digitalen Welt" (Self-determination in a digitized world).